cchitsiang/awesome-stars/README.md

 - [Flipkart/recyclerlistview](https://github.com/Flipkart/recyclerlistview) - High performance listview for React Native and web!
 - [DeploySentinel/Recorder](https://github.com/DeploySentinel/Recorder) - A browser extension that generates Cypress, Playwright and Puppeteer test scripts from your interactions 🖱 ⌨
 - [gristlabs/grist-core](https://github.com/gristlabs/grist-core) - Grist is the evolution of spreadsheets.
 - [NomicFoundation/hardhat](https://github.com/NomicFoundation/hardhat) - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
-Get Solidity stack traces & console.log.
 - [prisma/lens](https://github.com/prisma/lens) - 🔬 Prisma design system
 - [sabinadams/aurora](https://github.com/sabinadams/aurora) - CLI tool that orchestrates prisma files in a way that allows multiple .prisma files with cross-relations
 - [denoflow/denoflow](https://github.com/denoflow/denoflow) - Configuration as Code, use YAML to write automated workflows that run on Deno, with any Deno modules, Typescript/Javascript codes